hamed-rahmani/recipe-manager/README.md

 ## Improvement

-In future we can add RecepiDetailController in order to add,remove or update just a row in Recipe Details.
+- In future we can add RecipeDetailController in order to add,remove or update just a row in Recipe Details.
 (Currently we have to send total recipe and recipeDetails to update a Recipe)

+- Aslo we can add JWT security token for requests. then we can retrieve userId from the token.